develax/Asp.Net-MVC-Core-2.0-Identity/README.md

--= Sample project with Identity in ASP.NET Core 2.0 =-
+-= Sample project using Identity in ASP.NET Core 2.0 =-

 * Seeding admin user at the first run.
 * Creating and editing users and roles.